 - Very basic units with no video or smart-communication features

 Get the GE wireless doorbell at Amazon or The Home Depot.

 What to Consider When Choosing a Wireless Doorbell

 Don’t invest in just any wireless doorbell without taking the time to learn about the differences between the options.
 There are distinguishing product features offered with many wireless doorbells, including an integrated camera, chime settings, notifications, alerts, range variations, and portable designs.

 Wireless doorbells used to have a simple button and an indoor chime.
 Now some wireless doorbell systems offer an additional layer of security to the home with an integrated camera.
 These cameras typically have motion-detection features, though some will only activate if the doorbell button is pushed.

-The video resolution of a doorbell camera can range from just 576p to premium options with high-definition 1080p resolution, giving users a better view of whomever is standing at the front door.
+The video resolution of a doorbell camera can range from just 576p (pixels) to premium options with high-definition 1080p resolution, giving users a better view of the person standing at the front door.

 While a higher number of pixels helps with the clarity of the images, the field of vision is also a factor to consider.
 A wide field of vision gives the user a broad view of the front entryway and anyone approaching.

 Testing out the sounds various doorbells make is perhaps the most fun part of the selection process.
 Test the doorbell’s sound, or collection of sounds, to find one that won’t be annoying every time a neighbor, mailman, or guest rings the bell.